Basti-an/Find-Chrome-Tabs/readme.md

 # Find your Chrome tabs faster!
-![gif showing how this extension works](findTab.gif) Simple Chrome extension that allows you to quickly find relevant browser tabs
+This simple Chrome extension allows you to quickly find relevant browser tabs
+![gif showing how this extension works](findTab.gif)

 ## The problem
 we all know the feeling- you are working on something tricky and your Browser has a gazillion tabs open; you don't want to close them all yet because they might still be relevant later, but navigating through a sea of tabs is a pain